World Chess Championship 1978

+During the Cold War, dissident Soviets were targets of major KGB operations designed to damage their reputations and, in the case of chess players, prevent them from winning matches against the ideologically orthodox, according to Christopher Andrew, author of "The Sword and the Shield", based upon the Mitrokhin Archive.
+The archive reveals that prior to the match, the KGB assembled a team of eighteen foreign intelligence operations officers to try to ensure Korchnoi's defeat.

 In quality of play, the match itself never measured up to the press headlines that it generated, although as a sporting contest it had its share of excitement.
 The match would go to the first player to win six games, draws not counting.
 After 17 games, Karpov had a 4–1 lead.
 Korchnoi won game 21, but Karpov won game 27, putting him on the brink of victory with a 5–2 lead.
 Korchnoi fought back, scoring three wins and one draw in the next four games, to equalise the match at 5–5 after 31 games.
 However, Karpov won the very next game, and the match, by 6–5 with 21 draws.

 1976 Interzonal tournaments

 Two interzonal tournaments were held in 1976 in Manila and Biel, with the top 3 from each qualifying for the Candidates Tournament.